kubevirt/kubevirt/tools/perfscale-load-generator/README.md

 - Each workload iteration might sleep X times before each iteration to avoid being affected by a previous execution

 ## Comments
-The Objects are not directly deleted, they are indirectly deleted when the namespaces are deleted.
-This is to minimize the number of API calls.

 Note that the containerPrefix can also be defined via command line to make it easier to run the workload in different environments.
 For example, when creating a cluster using the kubevirtci, the containerPrefix = `registry:5000/kubevirt/`, but then creating the cluster using kubespray the containerPrefix = `localhost:5000/kubevirt/`.